Copyright and University of Manitoba Public Websites/Social Media Accounts

 11. If written permission was obtained for the content, include a "Used with permission" statement with the citation.
 Retain permission emails and licences for your files.

 13. Linking and retweeting are not copyright issues.
 Providing a link to a video posted to YouTube or elsewhere is acceptable unless the video is obviously posted illegally.
+Look for content from official accounts and websites.
+Take a common sense approach: a BBC video posted by user "PirateVideos99" is probably not an authorized copy.

 Please contact the Copyright Office at firstname.lastname@example.org if you